TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ### 2.4	Standard Results Files – Naming Convention

-CSV standard results files use the naming convention:
+CSV standard results files use the naming convention:-

 \<OutputType\>\_Time Period \<Time period number\>\_\<Number of Iterations\>.csv

-Where:
+Where:-

 \<OutputType\> is one of “Link”, “Path” or “Origin-Destination”